 All school employees support the uninterrupted education of the students at Monticello Elementary School.
 Interruptions throughout the school days are kept to a minimum.
 Teachers and staff are provided a budget and are encouraged to participate in cutting-edge conferences and professional development opportunities to better their teaching skills and provide all of our students with new and innovative learning opportunities.
-We have allocated time each week for teachers to meet and collaborate with one another in an effort to ensure that all students are receiving high quality learning opportunities.
+We have allocated time each week for teachers to meet and collaborate with one another in an effort to ensure that all students receive high quality learning opportunities.
 Monticello School is committed to educating the whole child, utilizing a variety of modalities, such as Student Study Team meetings, formal and informal assessments, parent-teacher conferences, and phone calls home, to name a few.

-Monticello Elementary School opened in 1991.
 We at Monticello Elementary School take pride in our campus.
 We work together and strive to keep our campus clean and graffiti free.
 Our Associated Student Body officers and representatives often partake in community service opportunities both on our campus and throughout the community.

 Our maintenance team takes pride in their work, and is committed to keeping our school clean, well maintained, organized and safe.
 All school facilities are meticulously maintained and in exemplary status.
 We are never without custodial assistance throughout the school day.
-The school's custodial team also ensures the school facilities are in compliance with all federal and state health and safety regulations.
+The school's custodial team also ensures that school facilities comply with all federal and state health and safety regulations.
 A scheduled maintenance program is administered by Jefferson School District to ensure that all classrooms, restrooms, and facilities are well maintained and in good repair.
 Their prompt response to staff and student needs is greatly appreciated.